-Scientific nomads in search for a cure for brain tumors
+Scientific nomads in search of a cure

 ANN ARBOR– After moving to Washington, D.C., from her native Argentina, María Castro was feeling lonely.